AlexsLemonade/OpenScPCA-analysis/docs/grant-opportunities/index.md

 Only one grant will be awarded per group of samples.
 It will be awarded to the institution for the first researcher to complete the submission acceptance requirements satisfactorily for either the Advisor or Analyst Award and meet all eligibility and other requirements established by ALSF.

-ALSF will update the table of available grants at TODO: NEW DISCUSSION ISSUE to indicate which grant awards have been awarded and are no longer available.
+ALSF will update the table of available grants at <https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/1062> to indicate which grant awards have been awarded and are no longer available.

 ALSF will only award grants for submissions meeting the eligibility and acceptance criteria.
 All decisions regarding applications and grants, including satisfaction of requirements, are made solely by ALSF, in its sole discretion.